Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Review of some State-of-the-art Algorithms

 \section{Review of some State-of-the-art Algorithms}

 In this section, we will show the algorithm mechanism of these four representative we select, namely ISTA \citep{ISTA} in Section \ref{sec: ISTA}, FISTA \cite{FISTA} in Section \ref{sec: FISTA}, CD \citep{glmnet} in Section \ref{sec: CD}, and SL \citep{smoothlasso} in Section \ref{sec: SL}.
-For each algorithm, we show (i) their number of operations in an iteration, (ii) the number of iterations to meet the $\epsilon$-precision in equation \eqref{equ: F precision}, (iii) and their according order of complexity.
+For each algorithm, we show (i) their number of operations in a loop, (ii) the number of loops to meet the $\epsilon$-precision in equation \eqref{equ: F precision}, (iii) and their according order of complexity.